 The Trustees of the Scheme are detailed on page 3.
+The three Trustees are members of the Scheme, two of which pay contributions in accordance with Scheme rules.
+One of the Trustees receives a fee for preparation and attendance at each Trustee meeting in accordance with the Remuneration Policy.

-Some of the Trustees received a fee for their time spent on preparation and attendance at meetings in accordance with the Remuneration Policy.
+The Committee

-Some of the Trustees are members of this Scheme.
+The members of the Committee are detailed on page 3.
+Four Committee members are members of the Scheme.
+One of the Committee is a professional trustee and receives a professional fee.

-Principal Employer:
+Principal Employer

-Córas Iompair Éireann is the principal employer.
-The employer contributions to the Scheme are made in accordance with the various Statutory Instruments, and the recommendation of the actuary.
+Corás lompair Éireann is the principal employer.
+The employer contributions to the scheme are made in accordance with the various Statutory Instruments, and recommendations of the Actuary.